Dudemullet/tenna/README.md

 `localhost:8081/setup`

 ## Encode status
-While files are being encoded vie their status at:
+While files are being encoded, you can view their status at:

 `localhost:8081/encode`

 ### Watching Videos
-the only encoding supported on the vita is h.264.
-Luckily this is the most supported codec by browsers. videos will be hosted from:
+The only encoding supported on the vita is h.264.
+Luckily this is the most supported codec by browsers.
+Videos will be hosted from:

 `localhost:8081/videos`

 ### Downloading Files
-Files will be hosted from
+Files will be hosted from:

 `localhost:8081/files`